 This is where cognitive processes really make an impact.
 Just because someone can perform an action does not mean that they will.
 People even have the ability to “turn off” involuntary actions that they might not be consciously doing.

 Let’s go back to the tiramisu example.
-Just because a person knows how to make a tiramisu does not mean that certain stimuli will automatically cause them to get into the kitchen.
+Just because a person knows how to make a tiramisu does not mean that certain stimuli will automatically cause them to enter the kitchen.
 They may use cognitive processes to plan out when they would like to make a tiramisu.
 They might ask themselves if they want to make the same old tiramisu or try a new dessert.
 Budget, time, and other responsibilities may come into play before they decide on making a tiramisu.

 Michael Tomasello